JuniorBecari10/quick/README.md

 It has some commands too, here's the list of them:
 ```
 'exit'        - Exits the REPL
-'cls'   - Clears the screen
+'cls' / clear - Clears the screen
-'reset' - Resets the current environment and clears all declared variables
+'reset'       - Resets the current environment, clearing all declared variables
 ```
 You can also insert a `\` before a command to interpret it as Quick code (e.g. `\exit`).